pschaus/LINFO1121/source/part1/ex1.rst

 Is this implementation of a stack efficient (for :math:`n` operations) compared to the other implementations presented in the reference book?

+Once you have imagined your solution on paper, you can solve the corresponding Inginious task `StackWithTwoQueues <https://inginious.info.ucl.ac.be/course/LINFO1121/fundamentals_StackWithTwoQueues>`_ .

 .. answer::